-Portugal has reserved the right for the entirety of this article not to apply to the CTAs that already foresee a minimum holding period.
+The Czech Republic has reserved the right for the entirety of this article not to apply to its CTAs.

 Article 9 - Capital gains from alienation of shares or interests of entities deriving their value principally from immovable property

 Article 9 incorporates an anti-abuse rule with respect to capital gains realized from the sale of shares of entities deriving their value principally from immovable property.
 In this respect, Article 9(1) provides two conditions to be incorporated into a CTA.
 Such conditions would require meeting a relevant value threshold at any time during the 365 days preceding the sale and would require that the rule is expanded to apply to shares or comparable interests such as interests in a partnership or trust.
 The article provides that the 365-day period will replace or add such minimum period in CTAs, unless a Party wishes to preserve the minimum period specified in its CTAs.